Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Introduction

 In light of this inherently noisy interplay between interactions and follower gain at the individual level, we coarse-grain our modelling toward group dynamics involving (mis)information on a specific topic of interest.
-Polarisation pervades the propagation of scientific as well as non-scientific information, where like-minded users tend to communicate more frequently with each other than with others, a pattern widely researched \cite{Cinelli-2021, Vicario-2016, Sikder-2020}, which naturally enables group-based modelling.
-Unlike the traditional framework of two polarised groups, this paper includes an additional group of users who engage with content related to the topic, but the majority of such content cannot be easily categorised as mostly veering towards ``\stanceA{}'' or ``\stanceB{}'' (referred to as ``uncertain''), e.g., satire or material that, while related to the topic, reflects interests in other areas.
+Aside from segmenting groups based on topic credibility (\stanceA{} or \stanceB{}), as considered in many previous studies \cite{Cinelli-2021, Vicario-2016, Sikder-2020, mcpherson2001birds}, this paper includes an additional group of users who engage with content related to the topic, but the majority of such content cannot be easily categorised as mostly veering towards ``\stanceA{}'' or ``\stanceB{}'' (referred to as ``uncertain''), e.g., satire or material that, while related to the topic, reflects interests in other areas.
 This group serves as a benchmark for comparing the behaviour patterns of the other two groups, i.e., users primarily spreading \stanceA{} or \stanceB{} content within the topic.
 We assume that users in those groups gain followers by spreading information to the remaining users \textemdash those who engage with a mix of \stanceA{}, \stanceB{} or uncertain content, thereby swaying their followers to join their campaign.
-This mechanism builds upon prior work \cite{Johnson-2020, Han-2024, Nicola-2023}, with \cite{Johnson-2020, Han-2024} simulating follower count growth in a dataset with limited timestamps and size.
+The mechanism behind the group dynamic we investigate builds upon prior work \cite{Johnson-2020, Han-2024, Nicola-2023}, with \cite{Johnson-2020, Han-2024} simulating follower count growth in a dataset with limited timestamps and size.
 Specifically, they analyse a Facebook dataset that describes two snapshots in 2019 of online recommendations among 1326 pages on the topic of vaccines, where each page is assigned a vaccine stance (anti-, pro-, or undecided/neutral) through manual check.
-They simulate information spreading from anti- and pro- to neutral groups, through which they predict follower gains for anti- and pro- groups, using models such as an ODE (ordinary differential equation) system \cite{Johnson-2020} and the epidemic SIR (susceptible-infected-recovered) framework \cite{Han-2024}.
+They simulate information spreading from anti- and pro- to neutral groups, through which they predict follower gains for anti- and pro- groups, using models such as an ODE (ordinary differential equation) system \cite{Johnson-2020} and the epidemic framework \cite{Han-2024}.